Skip to main content

 View

-The data structure of the views is as follows.
+The data structure of view is as follows.

 Get View